 Rather than thinking about what you can do to make your business look, seem, feel, and sound more efficient, effective, or whatever buzz words you think will manipulate a purchase decision from a confused customer, begin to open your mind to a completely new way of doing business.
 A completely new way of being.

 If you reach a point in the process and you can’t seem to connect with customers on the human level necessary to earn their loyalty, then you may have missed the point of why a business exists in the first place.

 Design your business around the needs of your customer, not the other way around.

-These decisions are what emotes through the front lines of your organization directly onto the interactions customers remember with your organization.
+These decisions are what emotes through the front lines of your organization directly upon the interactions customers remember with your organization.

-This is your opportunity to have a culture the reflects the personal values of yourself, the reasons why you got into this line of work, and those passionate feelings embrace each customer at every step of the journey.
+This is your opportunity to have a culture the reflects the personal values of your team, the reasons why you got into this line of work, and those passionate feelings embrace each customer at every step of the journey.

 Treat her so well that she can’t help but think about how incredibly valuable and important you made her feel.
 Make it easy for her to become the marketing department for your organization through simple words coming out of her mouth as she boasts to friends and foes of how they just have to work with you.